extenda/shared-workflows/composite-actions/nodejs-script/service-definition-validator/README.md

-# processor-service-definition-validator
+# service-definition-validator

-This GitHub Action can be used to validate the service definition files of Kafka Stream processors against predefined templates and identify deviations.
+This GitHub Action can be used to validate the Cloud Deploy service definition files against predefined templates and identify deviations.

 ### Inputs